-Nephrologist follow-up improves mortality of severe acute kidney injury patientsApril 30th, 2013 in Diseases, Conditions, Syndromes /
+Nephrologist follow-up improves mortality of severe acute kidney injury patientsApril 30, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Patients with acute kidney injury who see a nephrologist within 90 days of being discharged from a hospital have a 24 per cent lower risk of dying than those who do not see a kidney specialist, a new study has found.

 The benefit of seeing a nephrologist was most pronounced in individuals who had not previously seen a nephrologist, and likely had new onset kidney disease, according to the study by Dr. Ziv Harel of St. Michael's Hospital.